Tracking the primates of western Uganda

 Mountain gorilla in Bwindi Impenetrable Forest National Park, Uganda

-Africa Geographic Travel
+Africa Geographic Travel Member Wild Travel Safaris

 Young mountain gorilla in Bwindi Impenetrable Forest National Park, Uganda

-More common than their distint gorilla relatives, the shaggy-coated black and white colobus monkeys can be found across several of Uganda’s western parks, including Bwindi Impenetrable Forest and Kibale Forest.
+More common than their distant gorilla relatives, the shaggy-coated black and white colobus monkeys can be found across several of Uganda’s western parks, including Bwindi Impenetrable Forest and Kibale Forest.
 These monochromatic and rather serious-looking monkeys are found in lowland and montane forests.
 Visitors on a primate tracking safari in Kibale might also have the incredible opportunity of spotting L’Hoest’s, red colobus and blue monkeys.

 Kibale Forest is the perfect location for primate safaris, as it holds the highest density and diversity of primates in Africa – 13 different species, including the endangered chimpanzee.
 Uganda has around 5000 chimpanzees, and Kibale Forest is home to close to a third of that population, which makes it one of the best parks to encounter chimpanzees in their natural habitat.
 Five family groups of habituated chimpanzees are tracked through the tropical rainforest of Kibale.

-Chimpanzee in Kibale National Park, Uganda
+Golden Monkeys in Mgahinga Gorilla National Park, Uganda

 Golden monkeys, relatively small and characteristically comical primates, can be found in Uganda’s smallest park, Mgahinga Gorilla National Park.
-Located in the country’s far south-western corner, this is the only park in Uganda’s where visitors can track golden monkeys.
+Located in the country’s far southwestern corner, this is the only park in Uganda where visitors can track golden monkeys.
 These endangered primates are found in dense bamboo forests in groups of up to 60 members and keeping track of them can be a little tricky at times as they move quickly through the trees.

 While mountain gorillas are understandably the main drawcard for travellers visiting Uganda, their various cousins are just as magnificent and should not be overlooked when planning your safari.
+Tracking the primates of western Uganda

 Leave a Reply